+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 ENGAKU-JI TEMPLE

 When you’re in Kamakura, make sure to visit Engakuji Temple.
-The temple was built in order to show respect for the Japanese and Mongolian soldiers who lost their lives after the Mongols tried to take over Japan in the 13th century.
+The temple was built to show respect for the Japanese and Mongolian soldiers who lost their lives after the Mongols tried to take over Japan in the 13th century.
 Beautifully situated on Kamakura’s forested hills, the temple introduces a stunning view and a perfect photo opportunity to remember for a long time to come.

 In addition to the temple’s fairytale appearance, there are a lot of other attractions here.
-A large temple bell, or a tooth of Buddhism’s founder Buddha are just a few of them.
+A large temple bell or a tooth of Buddhism’s founder Buddha are just a few of them.
 End your visit at the temple’s teahouse where you can enjoy a cup of amazake (sweet sake tea) and a piece of Japanese candy.
-This place should definitely be visited during autumn when the temple’s beautiful maple trees change color to rust red.
+This place should be visited during autumn when the temple’s beautiful maple trees change color to rust red.

 The temple is also called Zuirokusan Engaku Kōshō Zenji.